jmalczak/internal.dotfiles/README.md

 ## Jakub's dotfiles

-To install, just clone the repo and symlink files
+To install, just clone the repo and symlink files to ~/.internal.dotfiles.